Stamp Duty in Cyprus

 Payable stamp duty

-For real estate transactions, the relevant rates are based on the value specified in each contract.
+For real estate transactions, the relevant rates were based on the value specified in each contract.
 Contracts to buy and sell real estate come under this general rule.

 The rates are applied progressively to the parts of the value within each bracket and are as follows: